ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### Time-bound checking

 After domain control validation is done, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain-verifying DNS record for a service only implies that a user with access to the service also has DNS control of the domain at the time the code was generated.
 It should be safe to remove the verifying DNS record once the validation is done and the service provider doing the validation should specify how long the validation will take (i.e. after how much time can the verifying DNS record be deleted).

+One exception is if the record is being used as part of a delegated domain control validation setup ({{delegated}}); in that case, the CNAME record that points to the actual verifying TXT record cannot be removed.

 #### Atlassian